-The results clearly demonstrate that properly designed and installed composite materials can significantly increase the fatigue life of dented pipelines.
+The results clearly demonstrate that when properly designed and installed based on manufacturer-defined specifications, composite materials can significantly increase the fatigue life of dented pipelines.
 The average cycles to failure for six unrepaired dent defects was 10,957 cycles, while 2 of the 7 composite systems had no fatigue failures even after 250,000 pressure cycles had been applied.
 As noted previously, this extreme pressure condition corresponds to a remaining life of 6,250 years considering a safety factor of 20 on cycles to failure and an aggressive pressure cycle condition for a gas transmission pipeline (20 cycles per year at a pressure range of 72% SMYS).
+It is expected that future activities will use information presented in this paper as the foundation for developing guidelines that can be used by other manufacturers and operators in designing composite repair systems for the repair of dented pipelines.